Yes – Learning Games Can Motivate Children to Learn!

 - Although your child can continue to battle the dragon and earn magical crystals, they cannot save creatures, or build their castle unless you purchase the enhanced version of TeachersDungeon.

-A number of people are seeing the true value of my game and are purchasing the enhanced version.
+A large number of people are seeing the true value of my game and are purchasing the enhanced version.
 However, as previously stated, my vision is to help all children achieve success, so I have made these two aspects the only thing that separates the Free version from the paid version.

 - Set to Common Core Standards